 It’s that feeling again—you feel tense, anxious, and out of breath.
 Your heart rate increases and you begin to sweat.
 But what’s happening to you?
-You’ve heard people describe similar experiences as panic attacks and as anxiety attacks.
+You’ve heard people describe similar experiences as panic attacks and anxiety attacks.

 But how do you know which kind of attack you are experiencing?

 However, it could also be a panic attack, which is a diagnosable condition that shares some common symptoms with anxiety disorders.
-Though panic attacks and anxiety disorders share some common symptoms, there are several ways to tell the two apart.
+Though panic and anxiety share some common symptoms, there are several ways to tell the two apart.

 What is a Panic Attack?